-Trees provide many things, including oxygen, carbon storage
+Trees provide many things, including oxygen, carbon storage and happy dogs. |

 However there are times when lots of different sorts of scientists agree on things.
 One of those things is climate change.